LincaMarius/ISAP-1_Instruction_Set/README.md

-# ISAP-1_Computer_Instruction_Set
+# ISAP-1 Computer Instruction Set

-This is the process of optimizing the functionality of the SAP-1 computer at the instruction set level, which I went through.
+This is the process of optimizing the functionality of the SAP-1 computer at the Instruction Set level, which I went through, presented step by step.

 By: Lincă Marius Gheorghe.